castai/terraform-provider-castai/docs/resources/node_template.md

 - `architectures` (List of String) List of acceptable instance CPU architectures, the default is amd64.
 Allowed values: amd64, arm64.
 - `compute_optimized_status` (String) Will only include compute optimized nodes when enabled and exclude compute optimized nodes when disabled.
  Empty value won't have effect on instances filter.
-Supported values include: `enabled`, `disabled` or empty string.
+Supported values: `enabled`, `disabled` or empty string.
 - `custom_priority` (Block List) (see [below for nested schema](#nestedblock--constraints--custom_priority))
 - `dedicated_node_affinity` (Block List) Dedicated node affinity - creates preference for instances to be created on sole tenancy or dedicated nodes.
 This feature is only available for GCP clusters and sole tenancy nodes with local